 Building a Healthy Immune System can inform a natural approach to bolstering ojas and immune health, which are often compromised by elevated vata.

 Our Fall Season Guide suggests a number of strategies for pacifying vata and for staying warm, grounded and nourished—both mind and body—during the potentially aggravating autumn season.

-Address Anxiety Your Way
+Address Fear Your Way

 Remember, one of the primary tenants of Ayurveda is that the best results come when we treat individuals—not their symptoms.
 Balancing fear is no exception.
 While the above suggestions are aimed at curbing tendencies toward feelings of anxiousness, each of us has a different constellation of influences affecting our overall health.